 Met veel pijn in het hart maak ik een einde aan men internationale carriere… ik heb er altijd alles aangedaan om er bij te zijn en belgie te vertegenwoordigen 🇧🇪… spijtig genoeg is ECHT zijn niet goed voor SOMMIGE… En vanaf vandaag zal ik de eerste supporter zijn….
 Purtroppo molto a malincuore termina la mia carriera internazionale… ho sempre fatto di tutto per poter rappresentare la mia nazione 🇧🇪 Essere se stessi a volte puó dare fastidio… Da oggi saró il primo tifoso… Very reluctantly my international career comes to an end…I’ve always done everthing I could to represent my country🇧🇪 Being yourself can be bothering …From this day on I will be the first fan…

-For his part, Nainggolan has expressed disappointment over the impact he has made at his new club: “I wanted to give more to Inter but we did well and we are close to Champions League qualification.
+For his part, Nainggolan expressed disappointment at the time over the impact he made at Inter: “I wanted to give more to Inter but we did well and we are close to Champions League qualification.
 However, I still feel young and dynamic.
 The injury that I had at the beginning of the season had an impact for the entire campaign.”

 3. Anthony Martial and Alexandre Lacazette (France)